-These statements are for the period from January 1, 2023 to December 31, 2023.
-Each year, our external audit (provides the Board assurance management is operating appropriately and within policy) completes their audit in March/April.
+These statements are for the period from January 1, 2024 to December 31, 2024.
+Each year, our external auditor completes their audit in March to April.
 The Finance Committee of the Foundation takes a deep dive in their second meeting of the year (typically early May), and then the Board reviews and then will approve at their second meeting of the year (typically end of May).
+This process provides the Board a level of comfort that management is operating appropriately and within policy.

 The annual report and audited financial statements are presented at the Foundation's Annual General Meeting (AGM) which is typically held in late June.
 After the AGM, the statements are posted on the website (www.sscf.ca) and distributed to stakeholders who have requested printed copies.

-Please reach out to finance@sscf.ca for any follow up.
+Please reach out to finance@sscf.ca for any follow up or questions you may have.